SCADA vs. Digital Control Platforms: Why Renewable Energy Needs a New Approach

 Cloud-Native Architecture: Built using microservices, RESTful APIs, and message brokers, DCPs leverage cloud-native architectural principles that enable horizontal scalability, resilient operation, and seamless integration with modern business systems.

-Open Standards Foundation: Unlike proprietary SCADA controllers, DCPs utilize standards-based soft PLCs and open source technologies like Linux.
+Open Standards Foundation: Unlike proprietary SCADA controllers, DCPs utilise standards-based soft PLCs and open-source technologies like Linux.
 This approach eliminates vendor lock-in while providing access to a vast ecosystem of compatible tools and expertise.

 Secure-by-Design Philosophy: Rather than retrofitting security onto legacy architectures, DCPs integrate cybersecurity throughout the entire data lifecycle—from source collection through central storage to sharing secured by multi-factor authentication and tailored access controls.